ryansummerscripts/OneCommand/README.md

 <h2 align="center">Removing Quarantine</h2>

 <p>
-By default, macOS flags &amp; quarantines unsigned files downloaded from the internet, preventing this from being ran simply by double clicking it.<em>(Sorry, we are not yet in the Apple Developer program)</em>.
+By default, macOS flags &amp; quarantines unsigned files downloaded from the internet, preventing this from being ran simply by double clicking it. <em>(Sorry, we are not yet in the Apple Developer program)</em>
 </p>

 <div align="center">